ArcEarth/LightNovelClientWindows/README.md

 # Light Novel Client for Windows
 Welcome to the page of <Light Novel Client for Windows>
-This is a free full-functionary client (User Agent) for lightnovel.cn.
+This is a free experimental client (User Agent) for lightnovel.cn.
-Here is the place for you to read your most favorite novels translated and shared by others.
+You can read your most favorite novels translated and shared by others.

 ### All credits belongs to the authors and translators.
 Please support them as much as you can.
 ### All Data belongs to [LightNovel.cn](http://www.lightnovel.cn)
-Please support them (By clicking the ads in their webpage) too.
+Please support them (clicking the ads in their webpage) too.
 ### Source code here are govered by **GPL**-v3 License
 You are prohabited to do any commercial use, you must open source your code if they use this.